 - Private sector agency project: Support for initiation, liaison with CEPF

-- CAP Reform: Finalise draft proposals, inpout from specialists, circulate aming partners, build inter-sector consensus, promote.
+- CAP Reform: Finalise draft proposals, input from specialists, circulate among partners, build inter-sector consensus, promote.

 - Objective 4) Input to Europe-wide mechanisms

-- EU Fitness Check: Follow up action including improved implementation, socio-economic agenda, wilderness role, KBA
+- EU Fitness Check and Nature Action Plan: Follow up action including improved adoption of socio-economic agenda, wilderness role, KBA

 - Working definitions: Promote wilderness definition – practical implementation and certification of areas.
 Develop wild area definition

-- EC Guidelines: Promote generally, more language translations, catalyse joint best practice project, use in non EU states
+- EC Guidelines: Promote generally, more language translations, catalyse joint best practice project, use in non EU states.
+Develop Phase II project

-- EC Wilderness Register: Promote transfer to non EU states, update, expansion and usage
+- Wilderness Register: Promote transfer to non EU states, update, expansion and usage.
+Develop Phase II project

 - Objective 5) Wild Europe capacity and strategy

-- ANEEP (Audit of non Extractive Economic Potential): Finalise services, implementation
+- Produce ANEEP (Audit of non Extractive Economic Potential): Finalise services, implementation

-- European Wilderness Council: Further consultation among partners 2035 Target: Finalise 5% formulation and circulate for feedback; promote
+- 2035 Target: Finalise 5% formulation and circulate for feedback; promote

 - Seek partner agreements in line with Brexit transition